Mikhael (film)

 Mikhael (also known as Mikhael: The Guardian Angel) is a 2019 Indian Malayalam-language action thriller film directed by Haneef Adeni and produced by Anto Joseph.
-It is the first installment in the Mikhael Extended Universe, starring Nivin Pauly in the titular role, alongside Unni Mukundan, Manjima Mohan, Siddique, Sashi Kumar Subramony, JD Chakravarthy, Suraj Venjaramoodu, K.P.A.C Lalitha, Ashokan, Jayaprakash, Sudev Nair, Kalabhavan Shajohn, Sijoy Varghese, Babu Antony and Baiju Santhosh.
+It is the first installment to the Mikhael Extended Universe, starring Nivin Pauly in the titular role, alongside Unni Mukundan, Manjima Mohan, Siddique, JD Chakravarthy, Suraj Venjaramoodu, K.P.A.C Lalitha, Ashokan, Jayaprakash, Sudev Nair, Kalabhavan Shajohn, Sijoy Varghese, Babu Antony, Sashi Kumar Subramony and Baiju Santhosh.
 The music was composed by Gopi Sundar, while the cinematography and editing were handled by Vishnu Panicker and Mahesh Narayanan.

 Mikhael was released on 18 January 2019.
 The film received mixed reviews from critics and became an "average grosser" at the box office.
-A spin-off and the second installment of the universe titled Marco was released on 20 December 2024, which became a massive commercial success.
+A spin-off titled Marco was released on 20 December 2024, which became a massive commercial success.

 Plot

 George D'Peter aka Adattu George, an influential gold smuggler in Kerala from the famous Adattu family, and his driver are killed under mysterious circumstances.
 ACP Muhammed Easa and CI Isaac John begin the investigation and discover that the murders were carried out with a surgical blade, deduce that a doctor committed them and start investigating medical stores.
 At the same time, George's cold-blooded younger brother, Marco D'Peter "Marco Jr." meets George's partners, William Davis, and his elder son, Abraham Davis, to ask whether it was their work.
 When Abraham speaks in a disgusting manner, an agitated Marco shoots him to death.
 During his funeral, Easa asks William and his younger son, Francy Davis, about Abraham's murder, but they do not reveal anything.

 One night, a mysterious person shoots Patrick, Davis's secretary.
 Easa and Isaac take him to Star Hospital, where he is murdered despite being protected with maximum security.
 This solidifies the theories of Easa and Isaac that the killer is a doctor and the gangs start believing that someone is after them.
 Isaac becomes suspicious of Easa since he revealed that he had an informant, but did not reveal anything about him.
 Isaac investigates on his own, discovering that Dr. Mikhael John, a young surgeon of Star Hospital is the killer and Easa's informant.
 Issac also finds that Easa is helping Mikhael since they have contacted each other several times.
-Issac forces Easa to reveal everything to prevent Michael's arrest, where Easa reveals Michael's past.
+Issac forces Easa to reveal everything to prevent Mikhael's arrest, where Easa reveals Mikhael's past.